ITC Grand Chola Hotel

 The ITC Grand Chola is a 5-star luxury hotel in Chennai, India.
 It is located in Guindy, opposite SPIC building and along the same row of buildings as Ashok Leyland Towers.
 The building, designed by Singapore-based SRSS Architects, is of mixed-use development with three separate wings and is themed after traditional Dravidian architecture of the Chola dynasty.
 The hotel is the ninth hotel in The Luxury Collection brand.

 The hotel, built on over 1,600,000 sq ft, is dubbed the largest stand-alone hotel in the country built with an investment of ₹ 12,000 million and has the largest convention centre in the country built on 100,000 sq ft with a 30,000-sq ft pillar-less ballroom.
-In terms of room inventory, it is the third largest hotel in India with 600 rooms after Renaissance Mumbai Convention Centre Hotel – now rebranded as The Westin Mumbai Powai Lake (759 rooms) and Grand Hyatt (694 rooms), both in Mumbai.
+In terms of room inventory, with 600 rooms, it is the third largest hotel in India after Renaissance Mumbai Convention Centre Hotel – now rebranded as The Westin Mumbai Powai Lake (759 rooms) and Grand Hyatt (694 rooms), both in Mumbai.

 History

 ITC Limited started its Hotels division in Madras (Chennai) with their first hotel, the Chola Sheraton, which is now rebranded as Welcomhotel Chennai.
 In 2000, ITC Hotels Group bought the 8-acre land at the Campa Cola campus on Anna Salai for ₹ 800 million.
 As part of a major investment plan announced by the then chairman, Y. C. Deveshwar, the hotel was planned at an initial cost of ₹ 8,000-10,000 million.
 The hotel was inaugurated on 15 September 2012 by the Chief Minister of Tamil Nadu, J. Jayalalithaa.
 The signature restaurant concept 'Peshawri' moved address from the erstwhile Sheraton Chola to the ITC Grand Chola with the opening of the latter.

-It announced that the Federation of Indian Chambers of Commerce and Industry will host FICCI HR Score 2022 Awards at Hotel ITC Grand Chola on June 30.
 ITC Grand Chola became the largest hotel in the world to achieve the LEED Zero Carbon Certification.
 When COVID-19 pandemic outbreak in Chennai, then 85 peoples from the hotel got tested for positive.
 Since, the pandemic got under control, the new year eve was celebrated in the hotel.

-In 2019, Narendra Modi and Xi Jinping arrived and held the meeting at the hotel.
-On the occasion of Ramadan, the hotel launched facilities and packages for the peoples who are following it.
-As well as on the occasion of Christmas, a menu was launched by hotel on this.
-Palanivel Thiaga Rajan inaugurated the Thailand-Tamil Nadu Friendship Award function at ITC Grand Chola.
-The inaugural ceremony of Ajith Kumar's next movie take place in the hotel.
+In 2019, the hotel hosted the meeting of Narendra Modi and Xi Jinping.